 Fees from overdrafts on consumer checking accounts have become an important source of revenue for many banks.

 Banks are required to file detailed quarterly public financial statements, known as Call Reports, with the Federal Financial Institutions Examination Council (FFIEC).
 Until last year, banks did not break out consumer overdraft and NSF fee revenues; they combined these fees with other fees into what is called “deposit service charges.”
 For the first time in 2015, banks with over $1 billion in assets and that offer consumer deposit accounts began also reporting certain categories of fees—including overdraft and NSF fees—earned on consumer accounts separately from other deposit service charges.
-For the fourth quarter of 2015, there were 628 banks subject to this new requirement.
-Learn more about this FFIEC change to bank reporting requirements.
+For the fourth quarter of 2015, there were 628 banks subject to this new requirement. .
 Note: Credit unions file reports with a different regulatory authority, the National Credit Union Administration, and as a result, are not required to report this detailed consumer account and overdraft/NSF fee information regardless of institution size.

 What does the new data say?

 Reports for all four quarters of 2015 are now in.
 The banks that reported consumer overdraft and NSF fee revenues for 2015 had a total of $3.87 trillion in consumer checking and savings account deposits as of December 31, 2015.
 Further, the new fee revenue information is beginning to help us understand the magnitude and diversity of banks’ overdraft programs.

 A few highlights from consumer overdraft and NSF fees reported for 2015:

 - Totaled $11.16 billion in revenue, accounting for 8.0% of the reporting banks’ total net income and 5.5% of the reporting banks’ pre-tax profits (technically, total net income before taxes and extraordinary items).